Isaacg94/Neighbourhood-Watch/README.md

 ## Features
 * Users create an account.
 * Users can log in to application and view available Neighborhoods once they have an account.
-* Users can navigate to and view a neighborhood and it's details including business posts as well as an option to join.
+* Users can navigate to, and view a neighborhood as well as its details, including business posts and an option to join.
 * Users can create business posts.
+* Users can view their profile page.
-* Users can use the navigation bar to navigate to the home page, profile page as well, login as well as logout.
+* Users can use the side navigation bar to navigate to the home page, profile page as well, login and logout.

 ![alt text](static/images/screencapture-127-0-0-1-8000-2019-12-03-19_28_04.png)